 Take left on rue Jussieu just to have a look at the campus' main entrance, and note the deep (the original depth was 10 meters) ditch, reminding of the moat around a medieval fortress.
-In case of insurrection activists could easily be prevented from passing over the footbridges.
+In case of insurrection activists could easily be prevented from passing over the footbridges into or out of the campus.
+Note also that all buildings are standing on pillars with open ground beneath.
+There are no bottom floors, thus no walls or corners for activists to hide behind.
 Jussieu was one of the university campuses where leftist teachers and their students were concentrated after 1968 (another and more important was Paris X Nanterre), which meant reduced problems at other campuses.

 When it comes to disciplines Campus Jussieu is dominated by natural sciences and medicine.